trxe/notes-blog/content/graphics-rendering/6_FBO_RT_Shadows.md

 Fixed with **depth fail** method, which traces from the reverse direction instead (polygon to viewpoint).

+### Summary and comparison

+**Advantages of depth pass**:

+- No need capping to work (depth fail requires capping of the front surfaces)
+- Less geometry
+- Easier implementation (if near-plane clipping problem ignored).

+**Disadvantages of depth pass**:

+- If camera is in shadow volume, it necessarily sees the backbuffer first so -1 to everything.
+- Not fixable even when capped.

+**Advantages of shadow volume**:

+- Accurate and robust
+- Artifact free
+- Omnidirectional

+**Disadvantages of shadow volume**:

+- Hard edges
+- Fill intensive
+- CPU work intensive (extending silhouette edges not easily parallelizable)

 ## Shadow mapping

 Uses texture mapping.